NTT123/pax/README.md

 2. ``bias`` is registered as a trainable parameter using ``register_parameter`` method.
 3. ``model = model.update(params)`` has two purposes: (i) it causes ``model`` to use ``params`` in the forward computation, (ii) it returns a new version of ``model``, therefore, makes ``loss_fn`` a function without side effects.
 4. ``loss_fn`` returns the updated `model` in its output.
 5. ``net.parameters()`` keeps all trainable leaves intact while setting all other leaves to ``None``.
-This is needed to make sure that we only compute gradients w.r.t trainable parameters only.
+This is needed to make sure that we only compute gradients w.r.t trainable parameters.

 ## Examples